seanyoungberg/ps-aws-cn-series-lab/README.md

 45. On the CloudShell tab, run the below commands.

 ```
-MY_TOKEN=`kubectl get serviceaccounts pan-plugin-user -n kube-system -o jsonpath='{.secrets\[0].name}'`
+kubectl -n kube-system get secrets | grep pan-plugin-user-token
 ```

 ```
-kubectl get secret $MY_TOKEN -n kube-system -o json > ~/pan-plugin-user.json
+kubectl -n kube-system get secrets (name of secret from previous step) >> cred.json
 ```

 This will create a credentials file to be used while adding the Kubernetes cluster in Panorama.

-46. Download the file by locating and clicking on the “Actions” dropdown list on the top-right side of the console.
+1. Download the file by locating and clicking on the “Actions” dropdown list on the top-right side of the console.

 ![](https://lh5.googleusercontent.com/U0dqeL70RWEPjvhM3fiw0AiOwmKCp3rFB7fLr0FuA45SxG_8C6l5dBoXdRQRW-poJa5mnn3AUCRh_crZAwutzqjM1MIy--H8GgeSs3PksxEL2LBMXPdymAug7v50-MOOXy9NlN0BXCZYqek02Q)